Build a SvelteKit Markdown Blog

 🐿️ You can use the JSON Viewer Chrome extension for the highlighting.

-Awesome!
-You created an API endpoint for posts you can reuse across your app (you can even make it public for others to consume). 🔥
+You created an API for posts you can reuse across your app or make it public for others to consume.

-Now you can use the posts endpoint you just created to server-side render the posts for the page.
+Time to use the posts API you just created to fetch and server-side render the posts for the page:

 src/routes/+page.server.ts